Maalialdh/Parkr_Frontend/README.md

 ---

-## 🧊 Ice Box Features (Future Enhancements)
+# 🧊Ice Box Features (Future Enhancements)

-## 1️⃣ Integration with Google Maps:
+  ### 1️⃣ Integration with Google Maps:

     Display all parking lots and spots on an interactive Google Map, allowing users to locate and navigate to available spots easily.

-## 2️⃣ Real-time Parking Updates:
+  ### 2️⃣ Real-time Parking Updates:

     Implement live synchronization so parking spot statuses update instantly when users complete or cancel reservations.

-## 3️⃣ Rewards System:
+  ### 3️⃣ Rewards System:

     Allow users to redeem earned points from released parking spots for real rewards at partner locations such as malls, pharmacies, or markets.

-## 📝 Additional Notes
+# 📝 Additional Notes

 - All API requests use sendRequest.js for token handling and error management.
 - JWT tokens stored securely in localStorage.
 - Role-based navigation logic (Admin vs Regular User) can be extended later.
 - Optimized for modern browsers: Chrome, Firefox, Safari, Edge.

+---

-### Project Structure
+# Project Structure

 ```
 Parkr_Frontend/